 Manage an International Portfolio

 When you are selling globally, many factors can influence your product sales performance.
-Below are some the most important business metrics for success in any market.
+Below are some of the most important business metrics for success in any market.
 Tracking them by market will give you insights to make solid business decisions:

 - Product demand and sales by country